Vahor/n8n-kit/packages/n8n-cli/README.md

 The diff command:
 - Fetches deployed workflows from your n8n instance
 - Creates temporary JSON files for comparison in a `.diff` folder
-- Uses `git diff` to show the differences between local and deployed versions
+- Uses `git diff` to show the differences between local and deployed versions. `git` needs to be installed and available in your PATH (used via `git diff ---no-index`)
 - Exits with a `1` exit code if there are any differences

 **Example:**